Early Bird Tickets for sale NOW for the party to kick off the summer!

 Welcome to Harlem, N.Y.
 USA.

-Celebrating 50 Years of “Service Above Self” The Rotary Club of Harlem has a long history of service work in New York and around the world.
+Celebrating over 50 Years of “Service Above Self” The Rotary Club of Harlem has a long history of service work in New York and around the world.

 Please DONATE – Your help is greatly appreciated!